koslib/go-health/README.md

+# Project archived

+Project is archived, in favor of https://github.com/hellofresh/health-go.
+My attempt was to get up and running quikcly, but `health-go` service covers this topic really well.
+I encourage you to use this one, however feel free to make your own research and use the healthcheck mechanism that works best for your use-case.

 # go-health: healthchecks for Go services

 This is an attempt to gather in a small lib healthcheck modules and healthchecks for services written in Golang.
 The idea is that instead of following default tutorials' advice on just returning "healthy" as a string, have something more meaningful which would reflect the actual health of your system.

 # Usage instructions